gajjara/gajjara.github.io/xcharge.md

 We chose the resistance and capacitance values in the process of building the circuits as we wanted to adjust these values for the output voltages of the piezoelectrics and peltier tiles in the actual use of the controller.

-### Predicting Energy Output
+## Predicting Energy Output

 The next step for us was to collect data to get an estimate the energy output we would get from the piezoelectrics and peltier tiles.

-We first conducted data connection on the RMS voltage and current outputs of the piezoelectric and peltier tile, the testing process was the following
+We first conducted data connection on the RMS voltage and current outputs of the piezoelectric and peltier tile, the testing process was the following:

 - Test piezoelectrics by tapping
 - Test peltier tiles by placing them on a heated bed of a 3-D printer
 - Use multimeter to estimate the RMS voltage and current